woeiru/lab/dot/dfg/readme.md

 3. Identify configuration files and their locations.

 4. Research how to apply these changes via command line or config files, which will help in creating Ansible tasks.

+5. For new files that were previously untracked, you may need to use Ansible's `copy` or `template` modules to create these files on the target system.

+Remember, this process creates a comprehensive diff of all changes and new files, but you'll need to carefully review and translate these changes into appropriate Ansible tasks.

 ## Note